Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

 Maximum Host memory supported by the platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the platform supporting the host memory access feature we can observe the following two data from a ``xbutil query`` output
+For the platform supporting the host memory access feature, we can observe the following two data from the ``xbutil query`` output

      - **Max HOST_MEM**: The maximum host memory supported by the platform.
      - **HOST_MEM size**: The host memory specified for this card (by ``xbutil host_mem``)